 Breast cancer is something people hear about all too often, but never really expect will happen to them.
-Even for patients who are at a higher risk for it due to their genes and family history, the news that they have breast cancer often comes as a shock.
-Unfortunately, you can’t control whether or not you will get breast cancer at some point in your life.
-Having great breast cancer awareness and being on the look out for breast cancer symptoms, though, can save your life.
-That’s why early detection is so crucial.
+Even for patients who are at a higher risk due to their genes and family history, the news that they have breast cancer often comes as a shock.
+Unfortunately, you can’t control whether or not you will be diagnosed with breast cancer but you should know the signs of breast cancer; which could save your life.
+That’s why Breast Cancer awareness and early detection is so crucial.

 Typically when you’re told to conduct self-check-ups, you’re instructed to feel for hard and painless lumps in your breast tissue.
 While this is a good way of checking for abnormal masses, it is also very limited and fails to bring attention to other ways your breast may be showing warning signs of breast cancer.

 Breast cancer can present itself in many different ways through a variety of symptoms.
 For example, you may find a suspicious lump that sticks out from the rest of the breast tissue, but the lump is soft instead of hard or rounded instead of irregularly sized, or even painful.
 These cases may also be signs of breast cancer and should not be ignored simply because they do not fit the “hard, irregular-shaped, and painless” description.
 Here are some additional symptoms that may indicate beginning signs of breast cancer:

 Swollen lymph nodes under the arm or around the collarbone.
 Breast tissue covers the area under the arms and into the collarbone, and sometimes breast cancer can spread to the lymph nodes in these areas before the original breast tumor is even large enough to be felt.

 Swelling of all or part of the breast.
 Even if you feel no distinct mass or lump, if you notice that any part of your breast is experiencing swelling, then it may be breast cancer.

 Skin irritation or dimpling.
 This irritation and dimpling is sometimes referred to as looking like an orange peel would.